This Accountant Quit his job in the middle of a global crisis and now is a successful Entrepreneur. Here's his story.

 I have seen many friends making a great career in the corporate world and they are really happy contributing to the respective organizations in their respective positions.

-But if you feel you can contribute to society in a larger way by starting a business of your own, then you must take a leap and start a venture.
+But if you feel you can contribute to society more greatly by starting a business of your own, then you must take a leap and start a venture.

 Mohnish Katre is a Chartered Accountant with over 14 years of diverse experience of working in the field of financial research and providing Corporate Finance services to SMEs.